-Unit 2: Self and Society - Lois Lowry’s The Giver
+Unit 2—Self and Society: Lois Lowry’s The Giver

 Essential Question: Are individual freedoms essential?
 Why or why not?

-Primary Text: Lois Lowry’s The Giver
+Major Text: Lois Lowry’s The Giver

-Unit 4: Citizenship and Equality - American Civil Rights and Literature Circles
+Unit 4—Citizenship and Equality: American Civil Rights and Literature Circles

 Essential Question: What is the effect of social class, racial segregation, or gender division on a society and the rights of individuals?
-What role do family, school, and government play in the development of an individual’s mindset?

-Unit 6: Human Nature and Morality - Arthur Miller’s The Crucible
+Unit 6—Human Nature and Morality: Arthur Miller’s The Crucible

 Essential Question: How does a society’s ideology shape its rules, values, beliefs, relationships between citizens, and language?

-Primary texts: Arthur Miller’s The Crucible and Mean Girls, written by Tina Fey
+Major Texts: Arthur Miller’s The Crucible and Mean Girls, written by Tina Fey